Mark Miloscia

 Mark Anthony Miloscia (born September 13, 1958) is an American politician and former public school teacher who served in the Washington State Senate from 2015 to 2019.
 A Democrat for more than twenty years, in 2014 he switched to the Republican Party and ran for election to represent the 30th Legislative District in the state senate - winning by more than ten percentage points.
-In 2016, Miloscia ran for state auditor as a Republican, he lost the general election to Democrat Pat McCarthy by 5 percentage points.
+In 2016, Miloscia ran for state auditor as a Republican, but lost general election to Democrat Pat McCarthy by five percentage points.
 He represented the 30th legislative district for seven terms, from 1999 to 2013, in the Washington House of Representatives.
-He was endorsed by The Seattle Times newspaper for re-election in 2018.

 Personal life

 Miloscia was born in Biloxi, Mississippi, and lived there until the age of six when his family moved to New York City.
 He lived with his family in New York City until graduating from Francis Lewis High School.

 He is a retired officer of the United States Air Force.
 He was a B-52 pilot and a contract manager for the Air Force for 10 years.
 He holds a Bachelor of Science in Engineering from the United States Air Force Academy, a Master of Arts (MA) degree from Chapman University in clinical psychology, and a Master of Business Administration (MBA) degree from the University of North Dakota.
 He has also completed the Leadership Program at the Taubman Center for State and Local Government at John F. Kennedy School of Government at Harvard University.

 He has resided in Auburn, Washington, and then Federal Way, Washington with his wife Meschell, his three children, and his grandchildren for the last 25 years.